SANITIZING FOOD PROCESSING SURFACES AND EQUIPMENT: DEFINITIONS AND PROCEDURES

 There are numerous organizations that have developed maintenance standards for the food industry and there is also a branch of science devoted to hygienic equipment design.
 Industry material standards dictate that regardless of whether or not a food contact surface is coated, it must be smooth, impervious, free of cracks and crevices, nontoxic, non-contaminating, nonabsorbent, non-porous and corrosion resistant.[iii]
 Be aware though, that just because a surface is corrosive resistant does not mean any product can be used on it.
 For example, most food contact surfaces are made of stainless steel because it is typically long lasting and corrosion resistant.
 Yet, chlorine bleach should not be used because it is harsh and can damage the surface by discoloring it and corroding it (think rust).
 Damaged surfaces have a higher risk of becoming breeding grounds for germs because they can easily absorb bacteria and infectious pathogens deeply into the surface.

-It’s easy to grasp the idea that food-contact surfaces need to be maintained and effectively cleaned but what is often overlooked is that non-contact food surfaces or ancillary equipment need the same attention.
-If non-food contact surfaces or ancillary equipment is not cleaned or maintained properly, there is a risk of indirectly contaminating the food-contact surface or food-contact part of the equipment.
+It’s easy to grasp the idea that food-contact surfaces need to be maintained and effectively cleaned but what is often overlooked is that non-food contact surfaces or ancillary equipment need the same attention.
+If non-food contact surfaces or ancillary equipment is not cleaned or maintained properly, there is a risk of indirectly contaminating food-contact surfaces or equipment.
 The potential risk of indirect contamination cannot be ignored.

-PRACTICAL TIPS TO KEEP SURFACES AND EQUIPMENT BACTERIA FREE
+PRACTICAL TIPS TO KEEP SURFACES AND EQUIPMENT CLEANER

 Now that the sanitary terms have been defined, here are some practical ways to make sure you are keeping various surfaces and equipment safe and pathogen free: